falcon4ever/KMM-demos/DecomposeKmmNavigationSample/README.md

 ## Implementation notes

 All `Components` lives in the shared library.
-A Jetpack Compose implementation is available for Android.
-Help building the interface in SwiftUI for iOS is welcomed (Submit a PR!).
+A Jetpack Compose implementation is available for Android and a SwiftUI implementation is available for iOS.

 ### Component tree
 The current [Component](https://arkivanov.github.io/Decompose/component/overview/) structure is ordered like this: